weida0216/Pizza-Sales-Analysis/README.md

 As seen from the above visualisations, the month of July generated both the highest amount of orders as well as the highest revenue in the year, and the month October generated the lowest for both.
 However, despite the disparity in sales throughout the year, the difference between the month with the highest amount of order/revenue and the month with the lowest is only less than 2% of the total order/revenue.
 Therefore, I can draw the conclusion that there is insignificant/weak seasonality throughout the year.

 ### Day of the week data
-To investigate which particular day of the week generated the highest sales, I used the below query:
+To investigate which particular day of the week generated the highest sales, the below query was used:

 ```
 SELECT DAYOFWEEK(date) as Day, COUNT(OrderID) as num_orders